 Kidney donation is normally covered by the kidney recipient’s insurance.
 The donor evaluation, hospitalization, and follow-up are covered at no cost to the donor.
-There may be additional expenses that are not covered including, but not limited to, personal, travel, and housing expenses, child care, and lost wages.
+Additional expenses that are not covered may include personal, travel, and housing expenses; child care, lost wages, and other individual cost considerations.

 Resources may be available to help with some donation-related expenses.
 Please check with our transplant financial coordinator for information on charitable organizations, tax incentives, and compensation for federal or state employees.